benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Keep each media alt value unique within its product and equal to the intended variant SKU.
 Duplicate alt values or missing matches are rejected by this sample.
 - Every variant must provide one value for every option defined on its product.
 - Product image URLs must be reachable by Shopify over HTTP or HTTPS; local filesystem and `localhost` URLs can't be imported.
-- The bundled product handles are fixed.
-Delete previously imported sample products before rerunning the product sample, or change the handles.
 - Bulk operations return top-level user errors immediately and per-record errors in output data; inspect both.
 - Poll with backoff instead of a tight loop.
 - Staged targets and result URLs are temporary.